List of Wallace & Gromit characters: Reverend Clement Hedges

-Reverend Clement Hedges is the local vicar and the first person in the village to witness the Were-Rabbit.
+Reverend Clement Hedges (voiced by Nicholas Smith) is the local vicar and the first person in the village to witness the Were-Rabbit.
 He describes the full horror of his encounter with the beast, but Victor refuses to believe him.
 However, when Victor discovers the true identity of the beast, he turns to the vicar for advice on how to kill it.
 Reverend Hedges appears to have a wide range of knowledge on the habits and the slayings of supernatural animals and has a whole cupboard filled with the weapons to defeat them.
 Although his name appears in the credits, it is never said in the film.

-Introduced in A Matter Of Loaf And Death
+Introduced in A Matter of Loaf and Death

 Piella Bakewell

-Piella Bakewell (voiced by Sally Lindsay) is the main antagonist of a Matter of Loaf and Death.
-She was formerly the mascot of Bake-O-Lite Bread but she was fired because she was overweight to ride the 'Bake-O-Lite Balloon' so she begins affairs with a chain of 12 local bakers before murdering them, believing it was their fault for her becoming overweight.
+Piella Bakewell (voiced by Sally Lindsay) is the main antagonist of A Matter of Loaf and Death.
+She was formerly the mascot of Bake-O-Lite Bread, but was dismissed after becoming too overweight to ride the Bake-O-Lite Balloon, so she begins affairs with a chain of 12 local bakers before murdering them, believing it was their fault for her becoming overweight.
 With her charming nature and captivating smile, Piella is normally seen as very kind but she is actually very angry, fierce, evil and revealed as the serial killer, who intends for Wallace to become the 13th of her "baker's dozen".
-Having grown rich from her modeling days and lives in a mansion filled to the brim with mementos of her former glory, at the end she gets eaten by a crocodile because she escaped Wallace's using the Bake-O-Lite Balloon which dropped her because she was too big to ride it.
-She pretends to fall in love with Wallace; however, she actually hates him.
+Having grown rich from her modelling days, she lives in a mansion filled to the brim with mementos of her former glory: at the end she gets eaten by a crocodile because she escaped Wallace's using the Bake-O-Lite Balloon which dropped her because she was too big to ride it.
+She pretends to fall in love with Wallace, however she actually hates him.
 She has a poodle called Fluffles.

 Fluffles

-Fluffles is Piella's beautiful if slightly nervous pet poodle.
+Fluffles (voiced by Melissa Collier) is Piella's beautiful if slightly nervous pet poodle.
 Withdrawn and lacking in confidence due to many years of unkind treatment, Fluffles is nonetheless a caring soul who strikes a romantic chord with Gromit.
-Piella acts very kind-hearted to her but at the end she is very cruel towards Fluffles.
+Piella acts very kindhearted to her but at the end she is very cruel towards Fluffles.
 When Piella dies at the end, Fluffles joins Wallace and Gromit's side.
-Fluffles then continues with Wallace and Gromit and they sell bread all together.
+Fluffles then continues with Wallace and Gromit and they all sell bread together.

 Baker Bob

-(Voiced by Ben Whitehead), Baker Bob is a baker who was killed by Piella.
+Baker Bob (voiced by Ben Whitehead) is a baker who was killed by Piella.
 It is her 12th murder crime.
-At right at the start of the film, Piella is shown killing Baker Bob with a rolling pin.
+Right at the start of the film, Piella is shown killing Baker Bob with a rolling pin.